zakuArbor/blog/_posts/programming/2024-10-07-halfwidth-fullwidth-encoding.md

 As you may notice, I am using the same example from the [article](https://mailmate.jp/blog/half-width-full-width-hankaku-zenkaku-explained) but I opted to generate my own image.
 The blog for some reason decided to add `0x0D0A` which corresponds to `CRLF` i.e. `\r\n` making it less obvious to readers that the full-width character takes 2 Bytes and the half-width chaacter only takes 1 byte.
 As I don't know Japanese, but according to the article both characters have the same phonetic sound.
 Though I am pretty sure the two are the same in written (i.e. handwriting) language.
+The likely reason for this behavior is that fact that it is an extension of JIS X 0201:1997, they very same encoding that first introduced Katakana (though the edition differs) and encodes the double-byte characters from JIS X 0208:1997 according to [wikipedia](https://en.wikipedia.org/wiki/Shift_JIS).

 **Note:** 1 byte character can also be referred as single-byte character while 2 bytes characters can be referred as double-byte characters